VerglasSoftware/.github/profile/README.md

 We're most well known for organizing the annual [IglooCode](https://iglooco.de) programming competition for 13-15 year olds at Queen's University, in partnership with [Kainos](https://kainos.com) and [Liberty IT](https://www.liberty-it.co.uk/about-us/overview). 🧒🥈 Our last event in Belfast welcomed over 100 aspiring programmers from 16 schools across the country. 🚌🏆

-Verglas Software Limited is a company registered in England and Wales (no. 14838037).
-Verglas and/or IglooCode is not associated with Slemish College or Strathearn School, and any publications from us do not represent their views.
+Verglas (NI) Limited  is a company registered in Northern Ireland (no. NI716105).
+Registered office: 100 Lisburn Road, Belfast, BT9 6AG.
+Verglas, IglooCode and Educatr are not associated with Slemish College or Strathearn School, and any publications from us do not represent their views.
+IglooCode and Educatr are trademarks of Verglas (NI) Limited.